lampercy/heha_qi_dev_server/api.md

 ## Get Chats

-**Description:** get the chats in which the current user is participating
+**Description:** Get the chats in which the current user is participating

 **Route:** /chats